hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 #### Visualisation

-The module provides in-cluster _Grafana_ as a visualisation service for metrics and logs; this can be configured via the `core_services_config.grafana` input variable (see [Appendix E7](#appendix-e7)).
+The module provides in-cluster _Grafana_ as a visualisation service for metrics and logs; this can be configured via the `core_services_config.grafana` input variable (see [Appendix F7](#appendix-f7)).
 You can also add additional [data sources](https://grafana.com/docs/grafana/latest/datasources/) via a `ConfigMap` with the label `grafana_datasource: "1"` and additional [dashboards](https://grafana.com/docs/grafana/latest/dashboards/) via a `ConfigMap` with the label `grafana_dashboard: "1"`.

 #### Certificates

-Clusters have [Cert Manager](https://cert-manager.io/) installed to support generating certificates from [Certificate](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1.Certificate) resources referencing either a [ClusterIssuer](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1.ClusterIssuer) or an [Issuer](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1.Issuer); this can be configured via the `core_services_config.cert_manager` input variable (see [Appendix E2](#appendix-e2)).
+Clusters have [Cert Manager](https://cert-manager.io/) installed to support generating certificates from [Certificate](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1.Certificate) resources referencing either a [ClusterIssuer](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1.ClusterIssuer) or an [Issuer](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1.Issuer); this can be configured via the `core_services_config.cert_manager` input variable (see [Appendix F2](#appendix-f2)).
 By default there are the following `ClusterIssuers` provided, `letsencrypt`, `letsencrypt-staging` & `zerossl`; all of which use [ACME DNS01](https://cert-manager.io/docs/configuration/acme/dns01/) which is configured via the `core_services_config.cert_manager.acme_dns_zones` input variable.
 It is possible to add additional `ClusterIssuer` or `Issuer` resources either via the `core_services_config.cert_manager.additional_issuers` or directly through the _Kubernetes_ API.

 If an `Ingress` resource is annotated with the `cert-manager.io/cluster-issuer` or `cert-manager.io/issuer` and contains TLS configuration for the hosts _Cert Manager_ can automatically generate a certificate.

 #### External DNS

-Clusters have [External DNS](https://github.com/kubernetes-sigs/external-dns/blob/master/README.md) installed to manage configuring Azure DNS external to the cluster; this can be configured via the `core_services_config.external_dns` input variable (see [Appendix E4](#appendix-e4)).
+Clusters have [External DNS](https://github.com/kubernetes-sigs/external-dns/blob/master/README.md) installed to manage configuring Azure DNS external to the cluster; this can be configured via the `core_services_config.external_dns` input variable (see [Appendix F4](#appendix-f4)).
 There will always be an instance managing private Route53 records but if you've configured public DNS zones there will also be a public instance running to manage these.
 To manage resources for private DNS the `lnrs.io/zone-type: private` annotation should be set, for public DNS the `lnrs.io/zone-type: public` annotation should be set and for split horizon (public & private) DNS the `lnrs.io/zone-type: public-private` annotation should be set.

  By default DNS records are only generated for `Ingress` resources with the `lnrs.io/zone-type` annotation set but additional _Kubernetes_ resource types can be supported by adding them to the `core_services_config.external_dns.additional_sources` input variable.

 #### Storage

 The module includes support for the [Azure Disks CSI driver](https://learn.microsoft.com/en-us/azure/aks/azure-disk-csi) (always on), [Azure Files CSI driver](https://learn.microsoft.com/en-us/azure/aks/azure-files-csi) (off by default), [Azure Blob CSI driver](https://learn.microsoft.com/en-us/azure/aks/azure-blob-csi) (off by default) and [Local Volume Static Provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) (off by default).
 There is also support creating a host path volume on the node from local disks (NVMe or the temp disk).
-The module storage configuration can be customised using the the [storage](#appendix-d) module input variable.
+The module storage configuration can be customised using the the [storage](#appendix-e) module input variable.

 ##### Azure Disks CSI Driver